Tips for helping a tree that looks sick or unhealthy

 Japanese beetle

-Description: It is a pest that attacks the leaves and inflorescences of many trees, shrubs and cultivated plants (250 host plants).
-Lawn is the preferred host for the larval stages.
-The adults appear in the summer and are very active for about 6 to 8 weeks. they shred the interveinal tissue, only a leaf skeleton disappears.
-The beetles normally feed in groups from the top of the plants, working towards the base.
+Description: The Japanese beetle is a pest that attacks the leaves and flowers of many trees, shrubs and cultivars (250 host plants).
+Lawn is the preferred host at the larval stage.
+Adults appear in the summer and are very active for roughly six to eight weeks.
+They shred the leaf tissue, leaving behind the skeleton of the leaf.
+These beetles normally feed in groups, starting at the top of the plants and working towards the base.

-Control : At the first signs of infestation, drop the beetles in a jump of soapy water to prevent their pheromones from attracting others and causing the damage to increase.
+Practical measures: At the first signs of an infestation, drop the beetles in a bucket of soapy water to prevent their pheromones from attracting more beetles and worsening the damage.

-There doesn’t seem to be a perfect (and especially immediate) solution to Japanese beetle control.
-Most of the time, the tree managed to make new leaves following the period of pest activity.
+There doesn’t seem to be a perfect (or immediate) solution when it comes to Japanese beetle control.
+Most of the time, the tree manages to produce new leaves following the infestation.

-Beware, although the pheromone and flower baits sold with the traps are very effective and trap many beetles every day, research has shown that the traps attract more beetles than they capture.
-Therefore, susceptible plants are near the traps that may suffer more once the traps are set.
+Warning!
+Although the pheromone and flower baits sold with the traps are very effective and trap many beetles every day, research has shown that the traps attract more beetles than they capture.
+Therefore, susceptible plants near the traps may suffer more damage with the traps than without.

 For more information: https://inspection.canada.ca/plant-protection/invasive-species/insects/japanese-beetle/fact-sheet/eng/1328165101975/1328165185309